-As to the rezone application, Planning Staff finds that the rezone will not adversely affect the City's ability to deliver services for the reasons already stated above.
+A rezone application requires a finding that the rezone will not adversely affect the City's ability to deliver services.
+Planning Staff finds that the rezone will adversely affect some City services but not others.
+(See annexation section above for more discussion.)

 A rezone also requires a finding that the project will not be in conflict with the City's Comprehensive Plan.
-Staff Finds that the R-3 zoning is not in conflict with the Comprehensive Plan because the project parcel is very close to the City's high intensity commercial center planned for the area.
-High density single family lots, townhomes and apartments are appropriate uses next to, or near, a large commercial center.
+Staff Finds that the R-3 zoning is not in conflict with the Comprehensive Plan because the project parcel is near other R-3 zoning in the West Highlands and Stonehaven Subdivisions.
+It is also near the large commercial center planned to the south as shown on the Comprehensive Plan's Future Land Use Map.